ChainsQueen/connect-wallet/WALLET_INTEGRATION.md

 - **TypeScript 5.9.3**: Type safety
 - **ethers.js 6.15.0**: Ethereum blockchain interaction
 - **Vite 7.1.7**: Build tool and dev server

+### What is Ethers?

+The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.
+It was originally designed for use with ethers.io and has since expanded into a more general-purpose library.

 ### Web3 Integration